4 Steps to Take After a Car Crash in New Orleans

 The next step is to create a folder detailing information regarding the incident.
 This can be a simple file folder that includes the name of your insurance adjuster as well as your claim number.
 The folder will be where you will place information as you receive it.
 This can include receipts for medical expenses, medical documents, witness information from the accident, etc.

-#3- Visit Your Doctor
+Step 3: Visit Your Doctor

 Emergency care is the attention you will receive from an on-site paramedic after the accident.
 Once the accident is over, you should go see your primary care doctor.
 A car accident can lead to a number of issues within the body including bruising, whiplash, hearing damage, etc. You may not be aware of such injuries until days later once the adrenaline from the accident is over.
 Treatment needs to be provided by a professional.
 Each time you visit, ask for a copy of your records to place in your accident folder.

-#4 Consider Contacting an Auto Accident Attorney
+Step 4: Consider Contacting a Car Accident Attorney

 When you are involved in a car accident, having a personal injury attorney by your side can be beneficial.
 The earlier you contact an attorney, the better off you will be.
 At Cueria Law Firm, we have handled many car accident cases and know how to build a case.
 Let our very talented attorneys help you to ensure that the compensation you deserve is provided.